-- Lead peptide JEL3108 shows efficacy in inflammatory disease tissue
+- Lead peptide JEL0305 shows efficacy in inflammatory disease tissue

 - Significant changes seen in atopic dermatitis (AD, eczema) and burn tissue biopsies

-Cheadle, UK – 10 January 2022 – Today, Carocell Bio, the anti-inflammation therapeutics company, announced that its lead anti-inflammatory peptide JEL3108 shows efficacy in human inflammatory disease tissue biopsies.
-The candidate peptide-based treatment provides an innovative approach to reduce pain and prevent scar formation after a burn and after surgery, through a novel, next-generation anti-inflammatory MAP kinase-inhibiting mechanism.
-It can also potentially be used to treat severe burns and chronic skin conditions such as atopic dermatitis.
+Cheadle, UK – 10 January 2022 – Today, Carocell Bio, the anti-inflammation therapeutics company, announced that its lead anti-inflammatory peptide JEL0305 shows efficacy in human inflammatory disease tissue biopsies.
+The candidate peptide-based treatment provides an innovative approach to treat atopic dermatitis (eczema, AD), prevent it’s recurrence and possibly delay ageing of the skin through a novel, next-generation anti-inflammatory MAP kinase-inhibiting mechanism.

-The preclinical tests are being carried out in collaboration with the world-leading surgeon and researcher Professor Fadi Issa, Associate Professor of Burns and Plastic Surgery at the University of Oxford and Consultant Plastic Surgeon, Buckinghamshire Healthcare NHS Trust.
-In December 2022, the company announced fundraising of USD $500,000 (£GBP 404,000) from Deepbridge Capital to support pre-clinical testing of JEL3108 for skin-related indications.
+The preclinical tests were carried out in collaboration with world leading inflammation expert and researcher, Professor Anne Dickinson of Newcastle University and Director of Newcastle Cellular Therapies Facility.
+In December 2022, the company announced fundraising of USD $500,000 (£GBP 404,000) from Deepbridge Capital to support pre-clinical testing of its lead peptide for skin-related indications.